SetVenue Property Owner Agreement

 |---|---|---|---|

-| Verified Corporate | (i) the Listing has opted into Corporate use AND the Guest has completed SetVenue's server-side corporate verification, OR (ii) the Booking total at confirmation is ≥ $5,000 USD (auto-trigger regardless of Listing opt-in or Guest verification). | 0% | 6% |
+| Verified Corporate | (i) the Listing has opted into Corporate use AND the Guest has completed SetVenue's server-side corporate verification, OR (ii) the host base rate for the Booking — before the Guest Service Fee, cleaning fees, and taxes — is ≥ $5,000 USD (auto-trigger regardless of Listing opt-in or Guest verification). | 0% | 6% |

-| Founding Host | (i) the Listing was approved on the Platform within the first fifty (50) listing approvals (Founding Host slots filled in approval order), AND (ii) the Booking occurs within the twenty-four (24) months following that Listing's approval date, AND (iii) the Verified Corporate trigger does not also apply.
-Founding Host status attaches to each Listing individually. | 0% | 8% |
+| Founding Host | (i) the Host is one of the first fifty (50) Hosts to have a Listing approved on the Platform (Founding Host slots filled in approval order, one per Host), AND (ii) the Booking occurs within the twenty-four (24) months following the approval of that Host's first Listing, AND (iii) the Verified Corporate trigger does not also apply.
+Founding Host status attaches to the Host and applies to all of that Host's Listings. | 0% | 8% |

 | Standard | Default — applies whenever no other tier trigger is satisfied. | 0% | 10% |